 Based on the analysis in Table 5, several variables have a significant effect on the stability of Islamic banking in four countries: Indonesia, Malaysia, the United Arab Emirates (UAE), and Qatar.
 The ROA variable shows a significantly positive effect on Islamic banking stability in Malaysia, with a significance level of 0.0198, and the UAE, with a significance level of 0.0000.
 At the same time, it does not significantly affect Indonesia and Qatar.
 The asset variable has a significantly negative effect on Islamic banking stability in Indonesia, with a significance level of 0.0009; Malaysia, with a significance level of 0.0000; and Qatar, with a significance level of 0.0244.
 However, it is not significant in the UAE.
 The NPF variable only has a significant negative effect in Indonesia, with a significance level of 0.0180, while it is not significant in Malaysia, the UAE, and Qatar.
-The GDP variable has a significance level of 0.0000, respectively, but it is not significant in the UAE and Qatar.
+The GDP variable has a significant positive effect on Islamic banking stability in Indonesia and Malaysia, with significance levels of 0.0020 and 0.0000, respectively, but it is not significant in the UAE and Qatar.
 The inflation variable does not have a significant effect on the stability of Islamic banking in any of the four countries.
 However, its coefficient shows a negative sign, indicating a potential negative correlation.